a31029/QLearning/README.md

-# QLearning
+# Playing Flappy bird with Reinforcement Learning

-Reinforcement learning for Flappybird
+>

-FlappyBird module is the Flappy bird implements in Python algorithm with pygame.
++ FlappyBird module: The simulator of Flappy bird in python and pygame.
-  The pics are copy from SarvagyaVaish which is a flappybird in javascript. https://github.com/SarvagyaVaish/FlappyBirdRL
+*The pics are copied from [FlappyBirdRL](https://github.com/SarvagyaVaish/FlappyBirdRL) which is a javascript simulator.*

-Algorithm module contains four major RL algorihtms.
-QLearning DQN PolicyGradient Actor-critic
++ Algorithm module: QLearning, DQN, PolicyGradient, Actor-critic.

-neural networks are pre-trained.
-But the performance of PG and AC  are not pretty well.
+*The neural networks are pre-trained.
+However, the performance of PG and AC is not pretty well.*